symfony/symfony-docs/components/config/definition.rst

 ~~~~~~~~~~

 .. versionadded:: 2.1
-    The enum node is new in 2.1
+    The enum node is new in Symfony 2.1

 Enum nodes provide a constraint to match the given input against a set of
 values::